openoregon/oer_faq/pages/request-permission.md

 Below is a sample permission request email.

-{:.blockquote}
-> Dear Dr. Dumbledore,
+> Dear Dr. Wallace,
 >
 > I am a faculty member with the ____ project.
 The purpose of this project is to design openly licensed Science and Technology courses that can be taught face-to-face, hybrid and/or online.
-These courses will be freely available on the internet for anyone to copy, modify and use under a [CC BY 4.0 Creative Commons license](https://creativecommons.org/licenses/by/4.0/).
+These courses will be freely available on the internet for anyone to copy, modify and use.
+One of the purposes of this project is to offer educational resources to regions where formal educational opportunities are scarce or expensive.
 >
-> I am creating a course entitled “Advanced Potions” and I would like to use a post from your blog entitled “Why polyjuice potion?” from February 2005.
+> I am creating a course entitled “Spaceship Construction at Home” and I would like to use a post from your blog entitled “We'll go somewhere where there's cheese!” from February 2005.
 >
-> I am seeking your permission to redistribute this material as part of our course, which will be shared with a CC BY 4.0 Creative Commons license.
-You will maintain your copyright and we will attribute your work to its original source on your blog, along with a note about your copyright/license permissions.
-Ideally, we would like to distribute your material, along with the rest of the course, under a Creative Commons CC BY 4.0 license.
-However, we can also make a note that the material is under a different open license or under "All Rights Reserved" copyright and used with permission, if that's your preference.
+> I am seeking your permission to distribute this material as part of our course, which will be shared with a CC-BY Creative Commons license.
+You will maintain your copyright but will be giving us permission to distribute this material for reuse as part of the teaching of this course.
+We will most likely copy the text of your post into a Google document and attribute you.
+A full citation for the work will accompany it, as will a statement of copyright ownership.
 >
-> Please contact me at xxxx@hogwarts.edu or by telephone at 253-xxx-xxxx with information about this request.
+> Please contact me at xxxx@electronicsfordogs.edu or by telephone at 253-xxx-xxxx with information about this request.
 Thank you for your time and attention.
 >
 > Regards,
+>
-> Your name
+> Gromit

 Content on this page was adapted from
 "[Module 8: Sharing OER](http://www.openwa.org/module-8/)" by Boyoung Chae,